Training course in maritime-rail intermodality with a focus on port-rail operations

 Rail as key strategic freight transport

-/in #DidYouKnow, DidYouKnow-SURCORailway is key part of the Spanish and European commitment to decarbonise the freight transport sector.
-Initiatives such as ‘ecoincentivos’, digitalisation, and automation, or “usage per load volume” are some of the challenges and characteristics that have been identified to help include rail as strategic freight transport.
-Spain has the most kilometres of high-speed rail […]
+/in #DidYouKnow, DidYouKnow-SURCO, Educational Approach, Rail TransportRailway is key part of the Spanish and European commitment to decarbonise the freight transport sector.
+Initiatives such as ‘ecoincentivos’, digitalisation, and automation, or “usage per load volume” are some […]